Anis0000/tic-tac-toe/README.md

 - The programm "<b>get_mail_and_name.rb</b>" is used to get the name or the email of the town scrapped in the spreadsheets, by using two methods : get_mails() and get_names()

 - The programm "<b>townhall_mailer.rb</b>" can be used to send an email to every townhall listed by get_mail_and_name()

+- The programm "<b>BotTwitter.rb</b>" follow every townhall and gathered their ID in the spreadsheet, section "ID"

 ### Acknowledgments